vishwa27yvs/Structural-Health-Monitoring/README.md

 # Structural-Health-Monitoring
-Built deep neural networks using CNNs and LSTMs to classify the state of civil and mechanical structures for damage classification and prevention.
+Built deep neural networks using methods such as CNN to classify the state of civil and mechanical structures for damage classification and prevention.